How To Get A Matte Finish On Resin

 Use a spray-on matte finish product designed for crafts or artworks.
 These are often available in aerosol cans and can be sprayed onto the cured resin surface.
 Follow the instructions on the product for the best results.

-Always follow the instructions provided by the product manufacturer to achieve the best results and enjoy your newly transformed matte resin creation!
-And always use a proper respirator when using spray varnishes.
-Use them outside whenever possible.
+Follow the instructions from the product manufacturer to get the best results and enjoy your newly transformed matte resin creation!

 best respirator for resin